The Top Things To Do in Malta and Gozo [25 Most Instagrammable Spots]

 You’re planning a visit to the beautiful Mediterranean islands and

-want need to know all of the best places to visit and things to do in Malta and Gozo?
-You are also wondering where to find the best spots for the best travel photos on the island?
+want need to know all of the best places to visit in Malta and Gozo?
+You are also wondering about things to do in Malta as well as where to go to find the best spots for some amazing travel photos of the island.

 Read on to find out exactly where to go in Malta and Gozo to capture the most Instagrammable shots.
 Your Insta feed will never be the same again.

 Is Instagrammable even a word, you ask?
 Yes.
-It is officially part of the dictionary after being recently added.
+It is officially part of the dictionary after having been recently added.

 I just came across an article stating that millennials are skipping out on travel destinations that aren’t Instagram-worthy and choosing those that are.

-I also see that the number of visitors to Malta is on an upward trajectory.
+I also see that the number of visitors planning a trip to Malta is on an upward trajectory.

 Coincidence?
 I think not